 Feminine Fortress Class 2013 Copyright All Rights Reserved Preparedness Pro

-When I first began my certification process to become an NRA Instructor in every possible discipline that they offered at the time, my husband and I also decided to go through the process of becoming Utah Concealed Weapon Instructors as well.
+When I first began my certification process to become an NRA Instructor in every possible discipline that they offered at the time, I also decided to go through the process of becoming Utah Concealed Weapon Instructors as well.
 As I looked down the list of names of those who were already CCIs I have to tell you I was saddened to see less than a half dozen female names on that list.
 This wasn’t because I had some feminist interest in there being more women Concealed Weapon Holder Instructors, rather it was indicative of the massive amounts of vulnerabilities that the LACK of names meant.
 I saw that list to mean that the men were primarily interested in mastering and sharing this skillset.
 What that means is that when there’s a crisis, there will be a lot of men staying home watching over their family instead of going out to help the community be safe.
 Look at what happened during Hurricane Katrina.
 All of those first responders who didn’t report to the crisis in part because they felt they needed to be at home to protect their family because they were the only ones in their home who possessed the skills to protect their most precious asset.
 Now what would things have been like though is more of the women of the household, or mature children could have been relied upon to skillfully protect and provide for their family while the men of the homes were able to focus on their public service duties?
 Did the lack of first responders cost lives?
 Did the lack of first responders put the lives of those who DID respond more at risk?
 Did the lack of police presence create a level of distrust among the community?
 Yes, Yes, and Yes.
 If you think of it this way, doesn’t it make sense that EVERY capable member of the family or group become SKILLED in protecting and preserving lives?
 Having a basement full of foreign food, water filters that are still in their box, and medical supplies that you’re completely unfamiliar with is a lot like having a Concealed Weapons Permit.
 Without excellent skills to back up the use of those items, lives will be lost, or at the very least, compromised.

-The reality of this message caused us to make a key decision.
-In spite of some misgivings of there being one less female in the State of Utah to teach CWP, we decided to let our Instructor certifications for the state expire.
-We wanted to focus on SKILL, not permission, and didn’t want to send any mixed messages during the course of our training to that extent either.
-It was one of the better decisions we could have ever made.
-Now when we have a private or semi-private group of women come to my training there is no doubt what they are there to learn; no distractions of a looming test to take.
+The reality of this message caused me to make a key decision.
+In spite of some misgivings of there being one less female in the State of Utah to teach CWP, I decided to let our Instructor certifications for the state expire.
+I wanted to focus on SKILL, not permission, and didn’t want to send any mixed messages during the course of our training to that extent either.
+It was one of the better decisions I could have ever made.
+Now when I have a private or semi-private group of women come to my training there is no doubt what they are there to learn; no distractions of a looming test to take.
 It’s solely about teaching the mental fortitude and the physical skill about protecting oneself with a firearm—when to pull the firearm from its hiding place; how to ensure that you’ll hit your target and only your target; how to avoid the effects of “the fog of war” that slows down time and compromises reaction abilities.
-Etc. By focusing solely on the skills needed for self-defense with a firearm, we have a very, very different group of people leave our classroom at the end of the full day.
+Etc. By focusing solely on the skills needed for self-defense with a firearm, I have a very, very different group of people leave our classroom at the end of the full day.
 They KNOW that they can hit a target the size of a quarter 7 to 10 feet out (the standard firearm self-defense distance).
 They know that they can safely avoid hurting anyone else in such a scenario, and they have begun to strengthen that mental fortitude necessary to see the perpetrator in the proper light—not as someone’s dad, brother, son, etc, but as an animal that has no compunction in destroying or taking someone else’s life.
 Seeing things clearly like that BEFORE the crisis hits is critical to the response time in the midst of a crisis.
 This level of SKILL will ensure that they are safe in a crisis; that they can be relied upon in a crisis instead of taking up valuable resources of others, they are now able to increase the amount of help in a community amidst a disaster; they’re one more sentinel in the storm.
 Even better, unlike permission that has to be renewed again and again, this particular asset never expires so long as the students continue to practice what skills they’ve learned.

 Teaching KUTV reporter how to shoot the first time